 We will evaluate your application to ensure you meet SA Police’s eligibility criteria.
 If you do, we’ll invite you to attend an evaluation and testing session at our police headquarters (100 Angas St, Adelaide).
-These sessions usually take place on Mondays from 8:30am to 2:30pm and include completing an IQ test and a personality profile.
+These sessions usually take place on Monday and will include completing an IQ test and a personality profile.

 After evaluation of your testing, we may invite you to attend a panel interview.
 This interview is your opportunity to demonstrate the necessary qualities and qualifications to thrive in a career as a protective security officer, such as:

 To help assess your personal values, beliefs and attitudes, we’ll ask about and draw on examples from your education, workplaces, social interaction, community interest and general life experience.

 To participate in police academy training and protective security officer duties, you need to meet required medical standards.
 Our Police Medical Section will conduct a medical examination to ensure you meet these standards.

 To carry out your duties, you must successfully complete our ‘fit for duty’ fitness test.
 As part of this test, you’ll wear a 10kg vest and complete the following exercises:

 At the start of the test, we’ll give you five physical characteristics to remember (for example, gender or hair colour), and you’ll need to recall at least three of these once you’ve finished.